TYPES OF TILES

 - Ensure that the tiles are well soaked in water for a minimum of 2 hours.
 Cover the back of the tiles with cement paste and then press it against the roughened wall surface.
 Tap gently against the wall with a mallet.

 |thiyya dado work|

 - After fixing the tiles, ask the mason to fill the gap on the top side of the tile with cement paste.
 Press the cement paste manually, so that it is filled properly.
 It may otherwise sound hollow from the corners.
-Hollow sound in tiles shows bad workmanship.
+The hollow sound in the tiles shows bad workmanship.

 - Always match the lines of the tiles vertically and horizontally and check if any corner juts out of the line Dori.
 If it does, adjust it with the help of a wooden mallet.

-- In case of a window portion, if the sill is not provided on the bottom side, ensure that the tiles Hasan equal slope and overlaps on the vertical tile.
+- In case of a window portion, if the sill is not provided on the bottom side, ensure that the tiles Hasan an equal slope and overlap on the vertical tile.

 - Overlapping is important as it prevents water from entering through the gap, causing leakage.

 - The joints between two tiles should be kept a minimum.
 Clean these joints, remove the excess cement from joints and refill these joints with white cement.